 If you only disable third party cookies, you will still be able to use this Website, but some of its content will not be as relevant to you.
 If you disable all cookies, this will result in our Website not working properly.

 If you do choose to disable cookies, this choice will only apply to the device you are using at the time.
 If you want to stop cookies being set on other devices, you will need to follow the relevant steps on each device.
 Please note that disabling cookies does not delete cookies from your browser, you will need to do this from within your browser.

-Some sections of our Website (for example those covering hotels, theatre, car hire, insurance and international rail) are provided by third parties.
+Some sections of our Website (for example the online shop) are provided by third parties.